Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint A/us_g004/readme.md

 > **Night build**
 >
 > A script that runs every night, building the project and running the tests, if changes have been made.
+> The script is going to be created in the .github folder, inside a "workflows" subfolder.
+> The script is going to be named "cron.yml".
+> The script will schedule a nightly build, to be run at 00:00.
+> The script will only build if changes have been made.

 ### 4.1.
 Class Diagram